jpontdia/common-documentation/exchange-docs/Development standards.md

 ## Configuration

 The configuration of the application follows the principles of [12 Factor apps](https://12factor.net/config).
 We will have only one configuration file for the service, located in `/src/main/resources/config.yaml`.
 The property values will be overridden in the delivery pipeline according to the environment's needs.

+## Source Management

+**Commit messages:** The commit messages in the code repository will follow the next standard: [Git log standard](https://github.com/ahmadawais/Emoji-Log)